Patapom/webgl/Web/blog/patapom/docs/Math/ImportanceSampling.md

 \end{align}
 $$

-Also by definition, the cdf over the entire domain of the pdf sums to 1 (since the sum of the probabilities of all events should be 1):
+Also by definition, the cdf over the entire domain of the pdf sums to 1 (since the sum of the probabilities of all possibles events to happen over the entire domain must be 1):

 $$cdf = \int_{-\infty}^{+\infty} pdf( t ) dt = 1$$